Higher rank sheaves on threefolds and functional equations: Pandharipande-Thomas pairs and Quot schemes

 \textbf{Step 3:} We have constructed a map

 Our goal in this step is prove that this is a geometric bijection.
 In fact we have constructed an entire sequence of maps

-We can get rid of the twist by $S$ in the left column by using the section $A \hookrightarrow A(S)$ (recall that we fixed a cosection \eqref{cosection2} and section \eqref{section} in the hypotheses of the theorem).
 All squares commute.
 The vertical maps on the left are injective as observed in \eqref{chainincl}.
 Since the maps in the top row of diagram \eqref{rankrdiag} are all surjective, the vertical maps on the right are also injective.
 The bottom map is a geometric bijection, because we proved the rank 2 case in Section \ref{rank2}.
-Since \eqref{higherrkmap} is obtained as the restriction of the bottom map, we conclude that \eqref{higherrkmap} is a morphism.
+Since \eqref{higherrkmap} is obtained as the restriction of the bottom map, we conclude that \eqref{higherrkmap} is a morphism of schemes.
 The diagram implies that all horizontal maps are injective.

 It is left to show that \eqref{higherrkmap} is surjective.
 Suppose we are given a surjection $\Ext^1(M_r,A) \twoheadrightarrow Q$, then we get induced maps

 Since the bottom map of diagram \eqref{wholeseq} is a geometric bijection, there exists a PT pair